danielmiessler/fabric/patterns/find_hidden_message/system.md

 - Do not output any asterisks, which are used for italicizing and bolding text.

-- Give the most cynical and critical analysis possible, assuming that the true desired message is significantly different from what's actually being said.
+- Give the most cynical and critical analysis possible in all output sections, assuming that the true desired message is significantly different from what's actually being said.

+- In all section of output, especially the DESIRED CHANGE IN THE AUDIENCE section, be cynical.
 Think politically.
 Think manipulation.
 Think propaganda.
 Think information warfare.

 - Do not output any content other than the sections above.